dnhrdt/whisper_client/cline_docs/activeContext.md

 4. **Improved Maintainability**: Smaller files are easier to understand and modify
 5. **Better Testability**: Isolated components can be tested more effectively

-For text.py and websocket.py, we've created the module structure, implemented all modules, and updated the original files to act as facades.
-For audio.py, we've completed the entire refactoring process, including updating the original file to act as a facade.
+For text.py, websocket.py, and audio.py, we've completed the entire refactoring process, including updating the original files to act as facades.

 Additionally, we've renamed the websocket package to ws_client to avoid conflicts with the standard Python websocket module.
 This change required updating all imports in the codebase to reference the new package name.